RamiBrown/Movie-Trivia/README.md

 - **Leaderboard**: Implement a leaderboard to allow users to see how they rank against others.
 - **More Questions**: Continuously expanding the question set to keep the quiz fresh and challenging.

-## Acknowledgments

-- Thanks to everyone who tested the quiz and provided feedback that helped refine the user experience.

----

-Feel free to explore the quiz and test your movie knowledge today!